madgik/arcade/README.md

-        /* cols <- (char***) here the results per batch are loaded */ /* retcolumns <- (int*) columns that will be projected */ /* retcolslen <- (int) # of columns that will be projected */ /* yields the count of yielded rows per iteration */
+        /* cols <- (char***) here the results per batch are loaded */ /* retcolumns <- (int*) columns that will be projected */ /* retcolslen <- (int) # of columns that will be projected */ /* yields the count of rows per iteration */

 ##### Random Access